macksec/macksec.github.io/README.md

 ## Welcome to MackSec

-This is page to Discuss Network and Infosec topics.
+This is where I talk about Network and Infosec topics.

 ### Contact